Why Is My Skin So Oily When I Wake Up?

 Finally, when the mask dried and it was time to wash it away, I ran into the bathroom and started to scrub it off, never to try it again.
 It left an unpleasantly tight feeling all across my face and made my skin even more sensitive.

-What worked best for me was a simple, gentle routine consisting of washing my face with lukewarm water, patting it dry with a clean cotton towel and light exfoliation.
+What worked best for me was a simple, gentle routine consisting of getting my face wet with lukewarm water, cleansing it and patting dry with a clean cotton towel.

-As for exfoliation, I’m sure that you already have the preferred exfoliator close by.
+As for cleansing, I’m sure that you already have the preferred product close by.
 For me, I like Brickell’s line of skincare products for men.
-Their exfoliator is the one I love since it smells good and gets the job done.
+Their face wash is the one I love since it smells good and gets the job done. (you can also get it on Amazon, using this link).

 Top Tip: wash your pillowcases (change them) regularly!